 Spy Taxes

-In 1997, I was doing my taxes, and as an intellectual exercise, I decided to find out how
+In 1997, I was using Turbo Tax to do my income taxes, and as an intellectual exercise, I decided to find out how

-much I would have had to pay in taxes if I had decided to spy on the U.S. for the United
+much I would have had to pay in taxes if I had also worked as a spy for the the United States in the

-I had to make several assumptions when computing my alternate taxes.
+I had to make a few assumptions when computing my alternate taxes, since several spy-related items were not listed in Turbo Tax.

 1.)
 A spy needs a handgun as a business tool